West Virginia’s 10 Contemporary Art Galleries You Should Visit

 The Art Store

-The Art Store was established back in 1972 and has since demonstrated an unswervingly dedication to showing the best of local and national contemporary arts.
+was established back in 1972 and has since demonstrated an unswervingly dedication to showing the best of local and national contemporary arts.
 Paintings, sculptures and prints are all on display with exhibitions changing regularly so as to provide collectors with a valuable selection of fresh works.
 Retrospectives to celebrate the shop are periodically held to celebrate the best artists to have passed through its doors.

 Arabia’s Art Gallery